waqasgul321/waqasgul321/README.md

 ### Hi there ðŸ‘‹
 I'm a Full Stack Developer specializing in Laravel.
-My experience has equipped me with the technical skills to develop and maintain scalable, efficient, and secure web applications, ensuring sustainable software solutions for businesses and IT teams
+My experience has equipped me with the technical skills to develop and maintain scalable, efficient, and secure web applications, ensuring sustainable software solutions for businesses and IT teams.

 â™¥ï¸ I enjoy making people laugh and coding. <br/>
 ðŸ“« How to reach me: [email](waqasjan102030@gmail.com) or [instagram](https://www.instagram.com/abdulhamid.469) <br/>